Small Business Operations

 Small Business Operations – Encourage self-responsibility

 The best and easiest way to organize your team is into process teams, where each is responsible for their outcomes.
 It creates a positive company culture where everyone must actively participate to achieve something.
-The process team keeps communication between the first person to the last person in the process.
+The process team keep communication between the first person to the last person in the process.
 It eliminates the opportunity for some to simply be order takers and encourages people to become a potential leader and do more than what is minimal required.

 A pro-active environment creates more permanent fixes for employee and customer satisfaction.
 It spreads the energy and helps speed growth.
 You will notice daily improvements in processes you oversee daily.
 Your job is regulated to that of a mentor who monitors them and gives them guidance and support where required, allowing you to focus on the ‘big picture’.
 Management software can also be helpful in managing your process teams.